A Guide to the Tourist Visa (Visitor Visa) and the NZeTA for New Zealand

 - You have a New Zealand permanent resident visa

 - You have an Australian permanent residence visa

 - You have an Australian resident return visa (excludes Australian temporary or provisional residence visa)

 - You are from a visa-waiver country (see below).

 There are also exceptions for people, for example, who are air flight crew, military, cruise ship passengers, etc. You can find more information about that on the Immigration New Zealand website.

-Some countries have an agreement with New Zealand and are allowed to come to New Zealand for three months to travel without having to go through the process of getting a visa.
+Some countries have an agreement with New Zealand and their citizens are allowed to come to New Zealand for three months to travel without having to go through the process of getting a visa.
 As you can see, there are heaps of countries on the visa-waiver list.
-We have listed them by continentto make finding your country easy.
+We have listed them by continent to make finding your country easier.